 The only other mention in Holy writ of a birthday is that of Herod Antipas (one of Herod the Great's sons).
 The account is in Matthew 14 and Mark 6.
 Briefly, Herod had thrown John the Baptist in prison because of comments condemning his marriage to Herodias.
 Both Herod and his wife wanted to put John to death.
 Herodias and her daughter Salome, on the day of Herod’s birthday celebration, conspired to trick him so that he would be forced to kill the Baptist.
 Salome's dance so pleased Herod that he promised her anything (Mark 6:23).
 She requested John's head on a platter, a gross and evil request that was fulfilled.

-The birthday was incidental to the overall desire of Herod and family to want to get rid of John.
-Using John's death on the day Herod decided to throw a party to celebrate when he was born as a reason to shun rejoicing over one's birth is another fallacious "guilt by association" argument.
+Herod's birthday was incidental to the overall desire to get rid of John.
+Using John's death on the day Herod decided to throw a party to celebrate when he was born, as a reason to shun rejoicing over one's birth, is a fallacious "guilt by association" argument.

-In conclusion, the Bible does not say it is wrong for a person to celebrate a birthday - either their own of someone else's.
-There simply is no teaching in God's word concerning these events one way or the other.
-There is no scripture, from Genesis to Revelation, which states it is a sin to keep track of the passing years.
-Neither is there a single scripture that says it is forbidden for families to rejoice at a patriarchal father reaching a great age, or hugging and loving a child, giving them a gift and congratulating them on their special day!
-In the end, it is not a sin for a person to observe their birthday.
+The Bible does not say it is a sin to celebrate birthdays.
+There simply is no teaching concerning these events one way or the other.
+There are no verses that state it is wrong to keep track of the passing years of one's life.
+It is acceptable for a family to rejoice at a patriarchal father reaching a great age, or hugging and loving a child, giving them a gift and congratulating them on their special day!